qmk/qmk_firmware/keyboards/clueboard/2x1800/keymaps/mouseboard_left/readme.md

-# The default keymap for 2x1800
+# Mouse keys in the left numpad